Yusen-Peng/BPMT/README.md

 | no | linear | 256 | 8 | 4 | no | 1e-4 | 300 | 1e-5, wd=1e-4 | 100 | Need to run one here... |

-Use SkateFormer data loader instead of my own data loader because:
+Attempted to use SkateFormer data loader instead of my own data loader - bad performance!

 1. (really) comprehensive regularization
     1. Shear (deformation)